cdzombak/mac-install/SPEC.md

 - If the config file is at `/Users/me/dotfiles/install.yaml`
 - Scripts executed via `run` or `script` will have working directory `/Users/me/dotfiles/`
 - This applies to both installation and configuration steps

+---

+### 4. Command Line Interface

+The program accepts the following command line options:

+- `-config <file>`: Specifies the path to the configuration YAML file (default: `./install.yaml`)
+- `-skip-optional`: When set, completely skips all optional sections.
+No installation, configuration, or checklist related actions are taken for items in optional groups.
+This flag is useful for automated or non-interactive installations where only required software should be installed.